richemslie/tiltyard-viewer/README.md

 # tiltyard-viewer
 An alternative match viewer for Tiltyard, in the form of a single-page app.

+# use with gzero
+Modified fork to generate/analyise games with gzero, by Richard Emslie.
+Not currently in use, and has code rotted over time.

 Built with TypeScript and React.

 Development tips: